wildtechgarden/minimal-test-theme-hugo-wtg/README.md

 If a user decides to put the H1 element in the content file rather than specifying a `Title` in the frontmatter, this theme will display the H1 element as the page title.
-If there is also a `Title` element specified, the duplicate title will be surpressed.
+If there is also a `Title` element specified, the duplicate title will be suppress.
 If there is more than one H1 element, or the H1 does not match the page title, then the H1's will be converted to H2 elements.